The following terms and conditions shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil Code).

 General Claims Management Terms and Conditions

 The buyer's rights arising from the liability for nonconformity with the purchase contract and from defective performance (hereinafter only as “claims”) must be lodged in accordance with the present Claims Procedure Rules, as amended, which form an integral part of the purchase contract between the seller and the buyer.
-The seller is obliged to acquaint the buyer with the contents of the Claims Procedure Rules in an adequate manner (e.g. by posting in the store, by publishing on the website).
+The seller is obliged to acquaint the buyer with the contents of the Claims Procedure Rules in an adequate manner (e.g. by placing them in the store, by publishing on the website).

 If the buyer finds out that at the moment of takeover the product does not conform to the purchase contract or if any defect appears with the product, the buyer may claim the defect with the seller.
 A conflict with the purchase contract or a defect of the product shall not be established and the defect cannot be claimed if: